RWS/studio-api-docs/articles/hints_tips/UsefulTips/UsefulTipsApiArticle.md

 > Replace **[username]** with your OS login account name

 **Q:** How can the user add tips from the plugin to the Useful Tips collection in Trados Studio if they previously opted-out to adding them?
 **A:** The decision taken by the user to prevent the prompt message from being displayed is persisted in the _Settings.xml_ file.
-To manually update this setting, simply open the _Settings.xml_ file in a text editor, search for the entry associated with the application and change the boolean value associated with the **HideInstallTipsMessage** property 'false'.
+To manually update this setting, simply open the _Settings.xml_ file in a text editor, search for the entry associated with the application and change the boolean value associated with the **HideInstallTipsMessage** property to 'false'.

 ~~~xml
 <Settings>